 If a commercial truck accident causes serious injuries or death, the Federal Motor Carrier Safety Administration (FMCSA) requires that any truck drivers involved be immediately tested for the presence of drugs or alcohol in their bloodstream.
 However, there has not been a simple method of determining whether a particular driver had previously failed an alcohol or drug test, or refused to comply with the testing requirements.
 This made it easier for substance abusing truck drivers to return to the roads and put motorists at risk again.
-At the Law Offices of Shane Smith in Coweta County, our experienced truck accident attorneys strive to hold impaired truck drivers liable for any resulting injuries or losses.
+At Shane Smith Law in Coweta County, our experienced truck accident attorneys strive to hold impaired truck drivers liable for any resulting injuries or losses.

 The FMCSA has proposed that a database be created that would contain the names and information of any truck drivers who had failed a drug or alcohol test.
 There are many different times that a truck driver may be tested, including: